Policy Brief

 The Report explains the arrangements for evaluating reducing emissions -

-the States Assembly is due to receive the first report from Jersey’s independent Climate Council in early 2026, prior to the general election.
+The States Assembly is due to receive the first report from Jersey’s independent Climate Council in early 2026, prior to the general election.
 Work to establish the Climate Council will commence in Q4 2024.
-The Council’s report will evaluate the Government of Jersey’s progress in implementing the CNR during the 2022 - 2025 delivery period.
+The Council’s report will evaluate the Government of Jersey’s progress in implementing the CNR during the 2022-2025 delivery period.

 The CNR stipulates that, “an updated delivery plan be set out at the start of each new term of government.”
 Accordingly, proposals for the second CNR delivery plan will be brought forward in 2026 for the new States Assembly to consider, alongside the Climate Council’s findings and recommendations.
 To ensure alignment between the CNR and Climate Council cycles, 2026 will treated as a continuation year for the first CNR delivery plan, with the second CNR delivery plan running from 2027 - 2030.